neorv32 logo

 • no transmission/flow control protocol

-• receiver (host computer) newline on \r\n (carriage return & newline)
+• newline on \r\n (carriage return and line feed)

 1. Also make sure that single chars are send from your computer without any consecutive "new line" or "carriage return" commands.
 This is highly dependent on your terminal application of choice, TeraTerm only sends the raw chars by default.
-In cutecom, change LF to None in the dropdown menu next to the input text box.
+In cutecom, change LF to None in the drop-down menu next to the input text box.

 2. Press the NEORV32 reset button to restart the bootloader.
 The status LED starts blinking and the bootloader intro screen appears in your console.
 Hurry up and press any key (hit space!) to abort the automatic boot sequence and to start the actual bootloader user interface console.

-Listing 7.
+Listing 6.
 Bootloader console; aborted auto-boot sequence

 << NEORV32 Bootloader >>